twbs/bootstrap/site/content/docs/4.3/components/buttons.md

 ## Checkbox and radio buttons

 Bootstrap lets you create checkboxes and radio buttons that look like regular buttons.
+However, they do require a fairly specific markup structure (see below) to ensure that the styles are all applied correctly as they rely on CSS sibling selectors.

 Note that pre-checked buttons require you to manually add the `checked` attribute to the `<input>`.